wgelard/QCircularProgressBar/README.md

 ## Usage
-* All you have to do is to donwload QCircularProgressBar.h and QCircularProgressBar.cpp files, add them to your project and enjoy !
+* All you have to do is to donwload the library, compile it and enjoy ;p

 ```
 $ git clone http://192.168.0.31/Wiwi/Qt_CircularProgressBarWidget.git